 It's a safari.
 A miniature form of the French marigold family is called tangerine.
 Its aromatic foliage and bright tangerine orange blossoms, which resemble carnations, set it apart from other plants.

-In the spring, summer, and fall, they bloom.
+They bloom in the spring, summer, and fall.
 They thrive in whole light and moist, well-draining soil.
 To extend flowering, you must deadhead the plant periodically.

 8. Yellow Jacket Marigold